 Does Kitty Litter Expire?

-Indeed, feline litter, in all actuality, expires depending on the litter type and how it is stored.
+Indeed, cat litter can expire depending on the type and how it is stored.
 Most unopened kitty litters will last indefinitely if stored properly.

 This is especially true for inorganic litter composed of clay and silica.
-However, detecting changes in other litters will take a long time.
+However, detecting changes in other types of litter may take a long time.

-This is primarily because feline litter is extremely dry.
+This is primarily because cat litter is extremely dry.
 Waiting for paper cat litter to expire is similar to waiting for a book to expire.
-It may vary over many years but will still be functional.
+It may change over many years but will still be functional.

-This implies that if you’re tempted to buy months or even years’ worth of litter at once and have a proper storage space, there’s no reason why you shouldn’t.
+This means that if you’re tempted to buy months or even years’ worth of litter at once and have proper storage space, there’s no reason why you shouldn’t.

-Unfortunately, if your cat dies and you’re unsure whether to save any leftover litter until you’re ready to choose to acquire another pet, don’t worry; you can.
+Unfortunately, if your cat passes away and you’re unsure whether to save any leftover litter until you’re ready to get another pet, don’t worry; you can.

-Proper storage is fundamental for increasing the shelf life of feline litter.
+Proper storage is crucial for extending the shelf life of cat litter.
 You can keep it in a dry, sealed container away from high temperatures and humidity.

-This permits the litter to stay viable while giving your cat a clean and odor-free environment.
+This will allow the litter to stay viable while providing your cat with a clean and odor-free environment.

 What are Some of the Signs of Expired Kitty Litter?